of Cervical Cancer

 Precision medicine and immune-oncology represent the best hope for the future.

 The cervix is a female reproductive organ that forms the lower portion of the uterus or womb.
 The uterus and cervix lie in the pelvis, on top of the vagina, in between the rectum and bladder.
 The cervix forms the part of the birth canal that opens to the vagina.

-The surface layer of the cervix is mostly composed of squamous cells.
-The squamous cells of the cervix merge with the glandular cells lining the cervical canal of the uterus.
+The surface layer of the cervix is mostly composed of squamous cells which merge with the glandular cells lining the cervical canal of the uterus.
 The area of merging is called the squamo-columnar junction and the area on the cervix outside of this junction is called the transformation zone.
 Cervical cancer occurs when cervical cells grow out of control, typically in the transformation zone.
-When cells grow out of control, they spread and grow throughout the cervix and may invade and destroy neighboring organs or break away and spread through the bloodstream and lymphatic system to other parts of the body.
+When cells grow out of control, they spread and grow throughout the cervix and may invade and destroy neighboring organs or break away and spread (metastasize) through the bloodstream and lymphatic system to other parts of the body.